doefom/statamic-jobboard/README.md

 # Jobboard

-Create and manage job postings for your organization with ease by utilizing reusable content blocks and much more.
+Create and manage few or many job postings for your organization with ease by utilizing reusable content blocks and much more.

 ## Features